The Mosimann Lab is moving!

 Research: Cell fate control in vertebrate development

 The aim of my lab's research is to understand how cells acquire their fates during development.
-As principal model, we use the zebrafish (Danio rerio) to investigate the cell fate control of mesodermal lineages.
-Our work combines transgenic, genome editing, cross-species analysis of cis-regulatory elements, and latest imaging techniques to elucidate:
+As principal model, we use the zebrafish (Danio rerio) to investigate the cell fate control of mesodermal lineages, in particular of the Lateral Plate Mesoderm (LPM).
+Our work combines transgenic, genome editing, cross-species analysis of cis-regulatory elements, and latest imaging techniques.
+We in particular love enhancers!

 Lateral Plate Mesoderm: the forgotten mesoderm

-In vertebrates, the organ precursors for the heart, blood, endothelium, kidney, and limbs arise in close proximity from distinct territories within the LPM at the periphery of the embryo.
+In vertebrates, the organ precursors for the heart, blood, endothelium, kidney, and limb connective tissue arise in close proximity from distinct territories within the LPM at the periphery of the embryo.
 The principles driving the LPM into its dramatically different cell fates must be of ancient evolutionary origin.
 The molecular mechanisms that divide lateral territories along the embryonic axis into their different organ cell fates remain nonetheless poorly understood.
-More in-depth knowledge about the mechanisms of cell fate control is critical to our understanding of vertebrate evolution, to therapeutic drug discovery, and to improve the targeted manipulation of embryonic stem (ES) or induced pluripotent stem (iPS) cells into sought-after regenerative cell types.
+More in-depth knowledge about the mechanisms of LPM fate control is critical to our understanding of the vertebrate body plan and causes of congenital cardiovascular disorders, to therapeutic drug discovery, and to improve the targeted manipulation of embryonic stem (ES) or induced pluripotent stem (iPS) cells into sought-after regenerative cell types.

 Our experiments apply spatio-temporally controlled lineage tracing and genetic perturbations via Tamoxifen-inducible Cre/lox transgenics and CRISPR-Cas9 genome editing to elucidate the mechanisms of earliest cardiovascular and general LPM lineage patterning.
 For imaging, we routinely apply SPIM/lightsheet imaging to capture the developing embryo in toto.
 Parallel approaches apply discovery of novel cis-regulatory elements, functional studies of novel candidate genes, and live imaging to identify novel molecular components of LPM patterning and its descendant cell lineages.

 We combine our zebrafish work with reporter assays in chick embryos and in collaboration also expand our studies to other model systems.
-We also continue to refine genetic lineage tracing techniques and genome engineering in the zebrafish.
+We also continue to refine genetic lineage tracing techniques and genome engineering in the zebrafish and beyond.

 Mechanisms of chordoma formation and mesodermal tumors